Non-comedogenic oils are a great addition to a healthy skin care regimen when used correctly and matched to the right kind of problem (s).

 Top 30 Non-Comedogenic Oils for Oily Skin

 There are over 80 natural oils for hair and skin but I have narrowed this list down to the best 30 non-comedogenic oils to use on oily skin.

 Non-Comedogenic Oils with Rating 0

-This is one of my favorite oils to use on hair.
+This is one of my favorite oils to use on my hair.
 It prevents split ends and breakage.
-It’s very popular in hair and skin care.
+It’s a very popular non-comedogenic oil in hair and skin care.

 Squalene is an emollient and natural antioxidant.
 It also regulates the production of excess oil on the skin and heals chapped and cracked skin.

 - Top 10 Organic Argan Oil Brands for Skin & Hair

 - 6 Ways to Tell if Your Argan Oil isn’t Authentic